openslide/openslide.github.io/formats/hamamatsu/index.md

 to read the header of such a file, so the JPEG data stream must be altered when fed into libjpeg.

+Conversely, on some pyramid levels without restart markers, the TIFF `ImageWidth` and `ImageHeight` may not match the JPEG dimensions due to inconsistent rounding.

 NDPI is based on the classic TIFF format, which does not support files larger than 4 GB.
 However, NDPI files can be larger than 4 GB.
 NDPI handles this by storing the high-order bits of file offsets beyond the ends